microsoft/InnerEye-DeepLearning/README.md

 [MIT License](LICENSE)

-**You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models producd by this toolbox.**
+**You are responsible for the performance, the necessary testing, and if needed any regulatory clearance for any of the models produced by this toolbox.**

 ## Contact